dkerwin/django-pki/README.markdown

  * make sure `django.core.context_processors.media` is included in `TEMPLATE_CONTEXT_PROCESSORS`
    (it is enabled by default in recent Django versions)
  * Add `pki.middleware.PkiExceptionMiddleware` to `MIDDLEWARE_CLASSES` (used for exception logging)

+Enable admin application (refer to the Django documentation for additional details):

+  * Add `django.contrib.admin` to `INSTALLED_APPS` (it is better to place it after django-pki to ensure that admin templates are properly overridden)
+  * Configure `ADMIN_MEDIA_PREFIX` and your webserver to serve admin static files

 ### Configure pki/settings.py: